 By visiting the bank or NBFC’s branch in person

-It is easy for you to block your credit card online in case it is stolen or lost.
-Any bank or NBFC recommends that you immediately raise a request to block your credit card the moment you get to know that your card is missing or stolen.
-Some people find out about their missing card when they receive any transaction alert that they have not done.
+You may find out about your missing card when you receive any transaction alert that you have not done.
 In case you get such an alert, you should be quick in blocking your card.

-Login to your credit card net banking account.
+Login to your credit card net banking account on the app or website

 To use this method, here are the steps to follow: